fofo13/xi/README.md

 =======
 **a simple scripting language written in Java**

 The goal of Xi is to allow users to write concise code that can carry out complicated tasks.
+Some concepts are borrowed from Python, others from
+Java, but most are original.
 Be sure to check out the [wiki](https://github.com/arshajii/Xi/wiki) to learn more.

 To Do
 -----